 For those who live near any type of water source and experience excruciatingly hot summers, water sports can be very appealing.
 Many companies offer adaptive kayaking, paddle boarding, surfing and even water skiing.
 The USA Adaptive Water Ski & Wake Sports Association offers a list of partnering organizations across the U.S. that provide adaptive water skiing and wakeboarding options.
 Fishing and boating are also great alternatives, as most, if not all, docks and piers are wheelchair accessible.

 Harvest season happens during the months of July and August, meaning that summer is the perfect time to book a winery tour.
 Wine tasting is a great way to spend some time outside, enjoying the beautiful countryside scenery, while sipping on a delicious homemade beverage.
 The vast majority of vineyards that offer tours are wheelchair accessible.
 Many will even cater specifically to those with limited mobility and offer private guided tours at no extra charge.
 When booking an appointment, it is ideal to mention that someone in your party utilizes a wheelchair in order for the winery to best accommodate your group for a tour.

 5. Outdoor Events & Concerts

 With many states re-opening businesses, outdoor events and concerts are slowly but surely reappearing.
 Eventbrite is a great resource to search for upcoming events in your area.
-They have also partnered with risk management and health experts to ensure that any events listed on their website are aligned with all COVID-19 protocols for that specific area.
+They have partnered with risk management and health experts to make sure that the events listed on their website observe all COVID-19 protocols.
 You can also use Eventbrite to plan your own event, ensuring that everything is fully wheelchair accessible – whether it’s a small backyard concert or a fundraiser BBQ for a local charity.